-A. Reservation of Tax Credits by Designated Pools: The Agency has established certain pools from which qualifying applications may request a reservation of tax credits.
-The balances remaining in each pool (other than the homeownership and non-profit pools) will be transferred to the Agency's General Pool for reservation to qualifying applications in their ranking order until all Tax Credits have been reserved.
-All Pools, with exception of General Pool, will receive the specified percentage of the State's Credit Ceiling.

-B. Percentage of Credit Ceiling by Designated Pool.
+- A. Reservation of Tax Credits by Designated Pools: The Agency has established certain pools from which qualifying applications may request a reservation of tax credits.
+The balances remaining in each pool (other than the qualified non-profit pool) will be transferred to the Agency's General Pool for reservation to qualifying applications in their ranking order until all Tax Credits have been reserved.
+All Pools, with exception of General Pool, will receive the percentage of the State's Credit Ceiling determined on or before the Application Deadline as specified below. - B. Percentage of Credit Ceiling by Designated Pool.
 Pool Percentages will be applied against the State's Credit Ceiling.

-g. % of Ceiling

 A. Qualified Non-Profit Pool 10%

-В. CHDO Pool 10%
+B. CHDO Pool 10%

-C. Rural Areas/Rural Development 10%
+C. Rural Areas/Rural Development 5%

-D. Homeownership Pool (Lease to Purchase of One Unit Buildings

-including townhomes utilizing a Right of First Refusal) 7%
+D. Urban Development 5%

+E. Homeownership Pool 7%

-E. Congressional Districts 42%
+F. Congressional Districts 42%

-F. Revitalization Pool for Redevelopment Properties 11%
+G. Revitalization Pool 11%

-G. Public Housing Authority 10%
+H. Public Housing Authority 10%

-H. General Pool
+I. General Pool

 TOTAL 100%